In training, you listen to your body.

 The hardest part is over.

-You kept pushing through training so that when race day arrives, all (and I say ‘all’ a little tongue-in-cheek – everything is relative when talking marathon) all you have to do is show up and go on autopilot.
+You kept pushing through training so that when race day arrives, all (and I say ‘all’ with my tongue firm in cheek – everything is relative when talking marathon) all you have to do is show up and go on autopilot.

 Your body knows exactly what to do.